x402 Payment Protocol

 # }

-# 2. Sign a matching USDC transfer with your wallet, base64-encode the
+# 2. Pick one accepts[] entry, sign a matching USDC transfer with your

 curl -H "X-PAYMENT: <base64-signed-payload>" \